Siege tower

-A Roman siege tower or breaching tower (or in the Middle Ages, a belfry) is a specialized siege engine, constructed to protect assailants and ladders while approaching the defensive walls of a fortification.
-The tower was often rectangular with four wheels with its height roughly equal to that of the wall or sometimes higher to allow archers to stand on top of the tower and shoot arrows into the fortification.
-Because the towers were wooden and thus flammable, they had to have some non-flammable covering of iron or fresh animal skins.
+A siege tower or breaching tower (or in the Middle Ages, a belfry) is a specialized siege engine, constructed to protect assailants and ladders while approaching the defensive walls of a fortification.
+The tower was often rectangular with four wheels with its height roughly equal to that of the wall or sometimes higher to allow archers or crossbowmen to stand on top of the tower and shoot arrows or quarrels into the fortification.
+While the towers were primarily constructed of wood and thus flammable, their builders typically incorporated whatever non-flammable coverings could be readily procured including iron and/or fresh animal skins.

-Used since the 11th century BC by the Babylonians and Assyrians in the ancient Near East, the 4th century BC in Europe and also in antiquity in the Far East, siege towers were of unwieldy dimensions and, like trebuchets, were therefore mostly constructed on site of the siege.
+Evidence for use of siege towers in Ancient Egypt and Anatolia dates to the Bronze Age.
+They were used extensively in warfare of the ancient Near East after the Late Bronze Age collapse, and in Egypt by Kushites from Sudan who founded the 25th dynasty.
+During classical antiquity they were common among Hellenistic Greek armies of the 4th century BC and later Roman armies of Europe and the Mediterranean, while also seeing use in ancient China during the Warring States Period and Han dynasty.
+Siege towers were of unwieldy dimensions and, like trebuchets, were therefore mostly constructed on site of the siege.
 Taking considerable time to construct, siege towers were mainly built if the defense of the opposing fortification could not be overcome by ladder assault ("escalade"), by mining, or by breaking walls or gates with tools such as battering rams.

-The siege tower sometimes housed spearmen, pikemen, swordsmen, archers or crossbowmen who shot arrows and quarrels at the defenders.
+The siege tower sometimes housed spearmen, pikemen, and swordsmen or archers and crossbowmen, who shot arrows and quarrels at the defenders.
 Because of the size of the tower it would often be the first target of large stone catapults, but it had its own projectiles with which to retaliate.

 Siege towers were used to get troops over an enemy curtain wall.
 When a siege tower was near a wall, it would drop a gangplank between it and the wall.
 Troops could then rush onto the walls and into the castle or city.
-Some siege towers also had battering rams with which they used to bash down the defensive walls around a city or a castle gate.
+Some siege towers also had battering rams which they used to bash down the defensive walls around a city or a castle gate.